vertex-lab/website/content/blog/introducing_vertex.md

 ---
 title: Introducing Vertex
 date: 2025-02-05
+summary: "After months of research and development, we're excited to launch Vertex—delivering fast, high-signal, and easy-to-use Web of Trust for developers and builders..."
 ---

-After many months of ideation, research, and heads-down building, [Fran](https://njump.me/npub1wf4pufsucer5va8g9p0rj5dnhvfeh6d8w0g6eayaep5dhps6rsgs43dgh9) and [myself](https://njump.me/npub176p7sup477k5738qhxx0hk2n0cty2k5je5uvalzvkvwmw4tltmeqw7vgup) are excited to announce our new project called Vertex.
+After many months of ideation, research, and heads-down building, [Fran](https://npub.world/npub1wf4pufsucer5va8g9p0rj5dnhvfeh6d8w0g6eayaep5dhps6rsgs43dgh9) and [myself](https://npub.world/npub176p7sup477k5738qhxx0hk2n0cty2k5je5uvalzvkvwmw4tltmeqw7vgup) are excited to announce our new project called Vertex.

 **Vertex's mission is to provide developers and builders with the most up-to-date and easy-to-use Web of Trust tools**.

-Our services will enable our future customers to improve the experience they provide by offering:
+Our services help customers enhance their user experience by offering:
-- Protection against impersonation and DoS attacks
+- Defense against spam and impersonation
-- Personalized discovery and recommendations.
+- Personalized discovery and recommendations
+- Protection from DoS attacks

 All in an open, transparent and interoperable way.